nadinetruter/Mzamomtsha-Website/README.md

 Support:
 If you are having issues, please let us know.

-We have a mailing list located at: Website@google.com
+We have a mailing list located at: interncptwex100@capaciti.org.za

 License:
 The project is licensed under the MIT license.
 You can find more information in the LICENSE file.

 Acknowledgements:
+Our mentor (Keoikantse Botlholo)
+Our Tech Champions (Diego Mizero and David Robertson)